nlpub/russe/2022/tox/index.md

 * **Style transfer accuracy (STA).** Given the generated paraphrase, the annotators should classify it into one of the classes – toxic or neutral.
 * **Content preservation check (CP).** Given to texts – original toxic sentence and generated paraphrase – the annotators should validate if these texts are with similar content.
 * **Fluency task (FL).** The annotators validate if the text is written correctly and meaningful.

-After receiving manual scores of these three parameters, they again will be concatenated into one joint metric J as a superposition of three scores.
-This metric will be used for the final ranking of the participants.
+* **Joint score (J):** This is the metric by which the ranking of manual evaluation on phase will be conducted.
+This metric is calculated as a superposition of three metrics -STA, CP, and FL: J = (STA * CP * FL). **This metric J will be used for the final ranking of the participants.**

 The final table with results will be published on the [competition web-page](https://russe.nlpub.org/2022/tox/).

 ## Baselines